MaximeFILIPPI/SnapPagerCarousel/README.md

 }
 ```

-In this example, `carouselItems` is an array of items that you want to display in the pager.
+In this example, `carouselItems` is an array of String that you want to display in the pager.
 The `SnapPager` view automatically handles the horizontal paging and snapping behavior for you.
 You can customize the appearance of each page by providing a content closure.

 ## Customization